TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

 layout: post
 title:  "Simple Neural Nets"
 date:   2017-01-07
-excerpt: "A simple Neural Network implementation for complex graph stuctures in Python"
+excerpt: "A simple Neural Network implementation for complex graph structures in Python"
 tag:
 - Machine Learning
 - Neural Networks
 comments: false
 ---

 Most Simple Neural Network implementations on github (or wherever else) suffer either from convoluted explanations or a rigidly layered configuration.
 Has the brain, the inspiration for Neural Nets, proven to be so precisely layered?
 No, networks are complex in structure and that is something NN implementations should embrace.
-We will be looking at a very simple Python implementation of a complexly layered graph.
+We will be looking at a very simple Python code of a complexly layered graph.

 ------------------------------------------------------------------